Javascript

-Here we'll cover how to collect events from your client side web application.
-Our Javascript SDK is designed to be non-blocking and fast, meaning it won't get in the way of your app's performance.
+Here we'll cover how to collect events from your Javascript application.
+Our Javascript library is designed to be non-blocking and fast, meaning it won't get in the way of your app's performance.
+It is compatible with client side Javascript as well as server side Node.js.
 Here's how to get started:

 Install